 This Privacy Notice (“Notice”) describes how Signature collects and uses your Personal Data in accordance with the EU General Data Protection Regulation (“GDPR”) and other applicable data protection and privacy laws.
 It tells you what Personal Data Signature collects, why we need it, how we use it and what protections are in place to keep it secure.

-“Signature” “we” “us” and “our” mean Signature Litigation LLP and Signature Litigation (Gibraltar) Limited.
+“Signature” “we” “us” and “our” mean Signature Litigation LLP, Signature Litigation AARPI and Signature Litigation (Gibraltar) Ltd.

 “Signature Personnel” means Signature’s prospective, present and past partners, employees, consultants and agency staff, and people connected to such persons.